Protect & Educate

 Phishing attacks remain one of the top cyber menaces, accounting for 90% of data breaches.

 Malware Patrol offers threat intelligence to help our customers protect their users and networks from phishing attacks.
-We collect phishing URLs from various sources – crawlers, emails, spam traps, and more – to ensure coverage of the most current campaigns.
+We collect phishing URLs from several sources – crawlers, emails, spam traps, and more – to ensure coverage of the most current campaigns.

 Our quality assurance process involves a mix of automated mechanisms and human revision that result in both a lower false-positive rate and a higher detection of techniques that evade machine detection.
 In addition, confidence scores are included to help further classify and prioritize indicators.
 Finally, for ease of use, we can distribute the data in formats that allow for easy integration into a wide variety of security tools and platforms.